Skip to content

 Internship and extracurricular backgrounds: Finance and consulting internship backgrounds are the most common among applicants but are not the only path.
 Admitted students have backgrounds in research, non-profit work, tech, government, and entrepreneurship.

-If you're at or above median (3.8+ GPA, 720+ GMAT Focus): Your profile clears the academic threshold.
+If you're at or above average (3.76+ GPA, 720+ GMAT Focus): Your profile clears the academic threshold.
 The essays and interview (if invited) are where the decision happens.
-This is the majority of competitive applicants at HBS 2+2 — a large pool of similarly credentialed people, differentiated primarily by story quality.
+This is the majority of competitive applicants at HBS 2+2: a large pool of similarly credentialed people, differentiated primarily by story quality.

 If you're below median but above the floor (3.5–3.7 GPA, 705–720 GMAT Focus): You're in the competitive range, but the essays need to work harder.
 The committee knows you're not the highest-credential applicant they're looking at.
 Your application needs to make them feel like they'd be missing something specific by not including you.

-The Most Important Thing the Data Doesn't Tell You
+What Is the Most Important Thing the Data Doesn't Tell You?

 Every year, students with seemingly inferior profiles get into HBS 2+2 because their essays were exceptional, and students with strong profiles get rejected because their essays were generic.